lgallard/terraform-aws-cognito-user-pool/README.md

   }

 ```
+## Removing all lambda triggers issue

-**NOTE:** lambda_config: Default value don't define any value.
-Set any value for lambda_config\_* variables or define a lambda_config block to define the lambda triggers.
-To remove all lambda triggers define the lambda_config block with an empty map {}, apply the plan and then comment the lambda_config block or define it as `null`.
-This is needed because all paramters for lambda_config block are optional and keeping all block attributes empty or null forces to create a lambda_config {} block very time a plan/apply is run.
+If you define lambda triggers using the `lambda_config` block or any `lambda_config\_*` variable and you want to remove all triggers, define the lambda_config block with an empty map `{}` and apply the plan.
+Then comment the `lambda_config` block or define it as `null` and apply the plan again.

+This is needed because all paramters for the `lambda_config` block are optional and keeping all block attributes empty or null forces to create a `lambda_config {}` block very time a plan/apply is run.